Anthony Ashley Cooper, 1st Earl of Shaftesbury: Lord Chancellor, 1672–1673

-On 17 November 1672, the king named Shaftesbury Lord Chancellor of England, with Sir John Duncombe replacing Shaftesbury as Chancellor of the Exchequer.
-Shaftesbury was the last person without any training in the common law to be appointed to that position (until the appointment of Liz Truss in 2016).
+On 17 November 1672, the king named Ashley-Cooper Lord Chancellor of England, with Sir John Duncombe replacing Ashley-Cooper as Chancellor of the Exchequer.
+Ashley-Cooper was the last person without any training in the common law to be appointed to that position (until the appointment of Liz Truss in 2016).
 As Lord Chancellor, he addressed the opening of a new session of the Cavalier Parliament on 4 February 1673, calling on parliament to vote funds sufficient to carry out the war, arguing that the Dutch were the enemy of the monarchy and England's only major trade rival, and therefore had to be destroyed (at one point he exclaimed "Delenda est Carthago"); defending the Great Stop of the Exchequer; and arguing in support of the Royal Declaration of Indulgence.

-Shaftesbury was not, however, well received by the House of Commons.
-One of Shaftesbury's old Dorset rivals, Colonel Giles Strangways, led an attack on writs of election that Lord Chancellor Shaftesbury had issued to fill 36 vacant seats in the House of Commons; Strangways argued that Shaftesbury was attempting to pack the Commons with his supporters and that only the Speaker of the House could issue writs to fill the vacant seats.
+Ashley-Cooper was not, however, well received by the House of Commons.
+One of Ashley-Cooper's old Dorset rivals, Colonel Giles Strangways, led an attack on writs of election that Lord Chancellor Shaftesbury had issued to fill 36 vacant seats in the House of Commons; Strangways argued that Ashley-Cooper was attempting to pack the Commons with his supporters and that only the Speaker of the House could issue writs to fill the vacant seats.
 The House of Commons agreed with Strangways and declared the elections void and the seats vacant.
 Furthermore, the Commons attacked the Declaration of Indulgence and demanded its withdrawal.
 Charles ultimately withdrew the address and cancelled the Declaration of Indulgence.